 Marcy writes: “Delish!
 I’m new at canning.
 This was a very easy recipe.
 It came out perfect & delicious!”

-Whether you want to make it over and over to stock your Homestead pantry, want to make some small batch blackberry jam, or just want to give some as sweet Gifts in a Jar, these easy step-by-step instructions for how to make homemade blackberry jam will have you covered!
+So whether you want to make it over and over to stock your pantry or you just want to make some to give as sweet Gifts in a Jar, these easy step-by-step instructions for how to make homemade blackberry jam will have you covered!

-Canning just got real, and making homemade jam has never been easier!
+Believe me, canning just got real, and making homemade jam has never been easier to make!

-Here’s everything you need to know to make some delicious blackberry jam this week…
+Here’s everything you need to make blackberry jam the EASY way…

 - Fresh Blackberries